-Monitor Azure Databases
+10 Monitor Azure Databases

-Register Azure SQL Database in SQL Secure
+10.1 Register Azure SQL Database in SQL Secure

 - 1. Run SQL Secure in the root of the installation kit. - 2.
 On the main wizard select File and Register a SQL Server. - 3.
 The Welcome to the Register a SQL Server Wizard displays a list of things to do in the registration process, click Next to continue. - 4.
 In the Select a SQL Server page select and enter the following: - a.
 Server Type: Select Azure SQL Database. - b.
 Server: Enter your Server Name (i.e. xxx.database.window.net). - c.
-Port Number: Specify the default port number (1433) or the port number you configured on the Azure SQL Database Instance. - 5.
+Port Number: Specify the default port number (1433) or the port number you configured on the Azure SOL Database Instance. - 5.
 Click Next to continue. - 6.
-Enter Azure Active Directory credentials or SQL Server Authentication credentials on the Specify Connection Credentials section, then Click Next to continue. - ▲ Connection Error Configure your Azure SQL Server Firewall if a Connection Error displays. - 7.
-On the Add to Server Group section, optionally select the Server Group Tag and click Next. - 8.
+Enter Azure Active Directory credentials or SQL Server Authentication credentials on the Specify Connection Credentials section, then Click Next to continue.

+Connection Error

+Configure your Azure SQL Server Firewall if a Connection Error displays.

+- 7. On the Add to Server Group section, optionally select the Server Group Tag and click Next. - 8.
 On the Specify the SQL Server Objects to Audit section, all objects are selected by default, select the ones you want to audit, and click Next to continue. - 9.
 Set a schedule on the Schedule Snapshots section, and click Next to continue. - 10.
 Configure notifications on the Configure Email Notification section, and click Next. - 11.
 On the Take a Snapshot section, you have the following options: - a.
-Select the registration process option and wait until it ends, then begin with the collecting data process. - b.
-Let the data collection run on an schedule or manually collect data by selecting the registered server. - SQL Server Agent Before you begin collecting data make sure that the SQL Server Agent is running, otherwise the data collection will fail. - 12.
-Right Click and Take the snapshot.
+Select the registration process option and wait until it ends, then begin with the collecting data - b.
+Let the data collection run on an schedule or manually collect data by selecting the registered server.